pyscaffold/pyscaffold/docs/extensions.rst

 =====================

-In order to create an extension it is necessary to write a class that inherits from :obj:`Extension <pyscaffold.api.Extension>` and implements the method :obj:`activate <pyscaffold.api.Extension.activate>` that receives a list of actions, registers a custom action that will be called later and returns a modified version of the list of actions:
+In order to create an extension it is necessary to write a class that inherits from :obj:`~pyscaffold.api.Extension` and implements the method :obj:`~pyscaffold.api.Extension.activate` that receives a list of actions, registers a custom action that will be called later and returns a modified version of the list of actions: